-Alzheimer’s disease is a condition with the symptoms of dementia.
-Not all dementia is Alzheimer’s.
+Alzheimer’s disease is a condition with the symptoms of dementia; not all dementia is Alzheimer’s.
 Some dementia is actually temporary.
-Alzheimer’s is only common amongst those past age 50.
-Dementia includes a loss of cognitive abilities like memory, speech, and motor skills.
+Alzheimer’s is only common amongst those past age 50 whilst Dementia includes a loss of cognitive abilities like memory, speech, and motor skills.

 The signals must also cross the long thin part of the cell.
 In Alzheimer’s patients, this long thin part of the cell is destroyed due to a change in tau protein.
 The protein causes the cell to then shrivel and die, leaving behind neurofibrillary tangles.

-There no currently effective treatments for Alzheimer’s disease.
-There is “one promising frontier” however.
-Cannabis may be a novel solution to treating Alzheimer’s.
+There are no known remedies for Alzheimer’s disease.
+However, cannabis may be a novel solution to treating Alzheimer’s.
 Cannabinoids are currently at the forefront of Alzheimer’s research.
-This is because cannabinoids have the potential to reduce and prevent plaque formation.
+This is because cannabinoids have the possibility to lessen plaque formation within the brain.

-CBD had been found effective in treating Alzheimer’s in mouse models.
-It was concluded after that the next step should be clinical trials, since CBD is well-tolerated by humans.
+CBD had been found effective in treating Alzheimer’s in mice.
+It was concluded thereafter, that CBD should be clinically tested on humans.
 Animal-based preclinical studies do not offer enough assurance, as not all drugs impact species in the same manner.

 Shown in a documented peer reviewed journal, marijuana actually has stimulating effects on the brain.
-Data shows a correlation between marijuana use and a reduction in alzheimer’s symptoms.
-A study in 1996 showed that marijuana is the best substance to prevent the buildup of plaque in the brain.
+From their data, there could be a possible connection between medical cannabis and reducing the symptoms of Alzheimer’s.
 If patients are diagnosed early enough and plaque formation is slowed or halted (with cannabis), there is a potential “to prevent debilitating and lethal forms of Alzheimer’s.